By ·

 5. Paint in the Right Order

 For panel doors: Start with recessed panels, then the rails (horizontals), then the stiles (verticals), then the edges.
-Use a brush for details and a small foam roller for flat areas to minimize brush marks.
+Apply 2-3 thin coats.

 Common Mistakes to Avoid